xiix0/scam/README.md

-Q:	What do they call the alphabet in Arkansas?
+Q:	What is printed on the bottom of beer bottles in Minnesota?
-A:	The impossible dream.
+A:	Open other end.